and wish to be part of MEBO Research's 'Raise Awareness Campaign'

 AAP adolescent health website |

 Additionally, if you prefer (though not required), you can give a voice to all children and adolescence who may not know how to put what they’re going through in words.
 It could portray (though not necessarily so) the humiliation of ridicule a child encounters, the pain and suffering produced by frequent denial and negation from family members, and the frustration encountered when physicians are not familiar with body odor related conditions not resulting from a serious well-known illness, and the feeling of complete helplessness one feels at such an early age.
-A pseudonym could be used.
-The idea is to make pediatricians aware of how difficult and stressful it is to get a diagnosis, and also what odor problems the person can have (depending on what they say).
-Hopefully the whole article will make the reading pediatricians aware it is not that rare a problem.

 If anyone would like to be the testimonial volunteer, we would be very grateful if they contact us at :